jinmin314/Student-Grades-Prediction/README.md

 - Boonkitrungpaisarn Potala (U2222312E)

 ## Introduction
 The dataset used for this mini-project is taken from [Student Alcohol Consumption](https://www.kaggle.com/datasets/uciml/student-alcohol-consumption) dataset on Kaggle.
+There are two files: [student-mat.csv](/student-mat.csv) and [student-por.csv](/student-por.csv).

 ### Objective
 The objective for this mini-project is to find out the factors that could affect a student's grades, and thereafter try some machine learning techniques to see if we can predict a student's grade band given some student's data.